Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsubsection{Marcus theory}

 Having demonstrated the accuracy of the empirical HEA circuits, we applied them to compute electron transfer rates in the ErCRY4 protein system.
-Electron transfer kinetics in biological systems may be depicted by the Marcus theory, resulting the transfer rate being expressed as:
+Electron transfer kinetics in biological systems may be depicted by the Marcus theory, with the transfer rate expressed as:

 which incorporates three key parameters: $\left\langle |H_{DA}|\right\rangle$, $\lambda$, and $\Delta G^o$.
 The electronic coupling $\left\langle |H_{DA}|\right\rangle$ represents the interaction between two tryptophan residues, reflecting the orbital overlap and electronic communication pathways.
 Then the reorganization energy $\lambda$ quantifies the energetic cost of nuclear rearrangement accompanying electron transfer.
 Lastly, the driving force $\Delta G^o$ corresponds to the thermodynamic bias for the transfer process, determined by the energy difference between reactant and product states.